You need to enable JavaScript to run this app.

 Darwin Plus (restricted to work in the UK Overseas Territories)

-Main Projects Stage 1: Currently CLOSED.
-Closing date: Monday 31 May 2023
+Main Projects Stage 1: Currently OPEN.
+Closing date: Monday 3 June 2024

-Local Projects: Currently CLOSED.
-Closing date: Wednesday 29 November 2023
+Local Projects: Currently OPEN.
+Closing date: Monday 24 June 2024

-Strategic Projects: Currently CLOSED.
-Closing date: Monday 24 July 2023
+Strategic Projects: Currently OPEN.
+Closing date: Monday 29 July 2024

 There is specific Flexi-Grant guidance available.
 For all queries specifically related to the use of the Flexi-Grant system, please email: BCF-Flexigrant@niras.com